markviews/VRChatVibratorController/README.md

 Lets you control your friends lovense using your vr controllers.

-If you find any bugs or have a feature request please [Submit a Issue report](https://github.com/markviews/VRChatVibratorController/issues/new)
+If you find any bugs or have a feature request please [submit an issue](https://github.com/markviews/VRChatVibratorController/issues/new)

 ### How to use
 1. Ask friend to follow instructions below to get a code